Notice of Pre-AIA or AIA Status

 forming an isolation structure (111) in the first trench and the second trench and on the two word line structures (vertically on), wherein the isolation structure is in contact with the sidewall of the first trench and the sidewall of the second trench (horizontal contact), and extends onto a first top surface of the semiconductor substrate (See annotated figure for surface designation);

-removing a portion of the isolation structure and a portion of the semiconductor substrate (as shown in the method step of Fig. 1F), wherein the isolation structure has a top surface (See annotated figure for surface designation) extending to and coplanar (coplanar in the horizontal direction) with a second top surface of the semiconductor substrate (See annotated figure for surface designation), and the second top surface is lower than the first top surface (vertically lower); and
+etching, using the mask, a portion of the isolation structure and a portion of the semiconductor substrate (as shown in the method step of Fig. 1F) to form a recess (152) defined by the isolation structure and the semiconductor substrate, wherein the isolation structure has a top surface (See annotated figure for surface designation) extending to and coplanar (coplanar in the horizontal direction) with a second top surface of the semiconductor substrate (See annotated figure for surface designation), the top surface of the isolation structure and the second top surface of the semiconductor substrate collectively form a flat bottom surface of the recess (this surface of the recess is illustrated flat), the second top surface is lower than the first top surface (vertically lower), and the flat bottom surface of the recess extends (“extends” along a multi-faceted surface including the surfaces of recess 150) from a first location directly above a first one of the two word line structures to a second location directly above a second one of the two word line structures; and

 forming a bit line contact layer (160) on the second top surface of the semiconductor substrate (directly on) and surrounded by the isolation structure (horizontally surrounded).